soymadip/Url-Filter-Bot/README.md

 * TG_USER_SESSION  - A pyrogram user session string.
 Generate by [clicking here](https://repl.it/@SpEcHiDe/GenerateStringSession)

-* MAINCHANNEL_ID - Obtain ID of Channel by forwarding a message from your channel to [ChannelIDHEXbot](https://telegram.dog/channelidhexbot)
+* MAINCHANNEL_ID - Obtain ID of Channel

 ## WARNING.
 THIS BOT IS ONLY FOR MY PERSONAL USE.
 ## DEPLOY AT YOUR OWN RISK.